jeffb4real/SLHPA-Web-App/README.md

 1. Install Python (3.7.0 or later).

-2. Set up your environment:
+2. Set up your Python environment:
-   This python script was run using selenium 3.14.1.

    To install modules in Python:

     $ pip install selenium

+   This python script was run using selenium 3.14.1.

 3. Download the Selenium chromedriver from https://sites.google.com/a/chromium.org/chromedriver/downloads

 4. Add the location of the chromedriver to your path.